carlow78/ginos-italian/README.md

 #### New User:
 * As a new user, I want to register so I can make a reservation **Met on the Make a Reservation Page**
-* As a new user, I want to book a table at thr restaurant
+* As a new user, I want to book a table at the restaurant
 **Met on Add Booking Page**
 * As a new user, I want to pick the time, date and number of people for the booking
 **Met on the Booking form on Add Booking page**